JaccomoLorenz/godot-camera-control/README.md

 - Vector3 max_speed - Set maximum movement speed for each axes separately.
 Default value is (1.0, 1.0, 1.0).

 #### Input Actions / Controls

-- String trigger_action: Action name to enable freelook and/or movement.
-If this action is specified, freelook and movement flag is masked with the action state.
-Default action is "".

 ##### Freelook
 - String rotate_left_action - Input Action for Left rotation.
 Default action is "".
 - String rotate_right_action: Input Action for Right rotation.
 Default action is "".